denzelrenner/LIFE4136-Group1-Rotation2/README.md

 ```bash
 bash ~/g10577_gatk_consensus_final.sh
 ```
-The script should produce output files in a directory caled? are called `g46214_diploid_coding_sequence.fasta` which contains the nucleotide consensus sequence and `final_multiallelic_diploid.vcf` which contains variants at multiallelic sites.
+The script should produce output files in a directory called? are called `g46214_diploid_coding_sequence.fasta` which contains the nucleotide consensus sequence and `final_multiallelic_diploid.vcf` which contains variants at multiallelic sites.
 The

-Running these scripts will also produce `C_excelsa_V5.dict` and `C_excelsa_V5.fasta.fai` files which are required by GATK tools to access specified regions of the reference fasta.
+Running all the scripts in this `consensus sequence(Nucleotide)` section will also produce `C_excelsa_V5.dict` and `C_excelsa_V5.fasta.fai` files which are required by GATK tools to access specified regions of the reference fasta.
 The `.dict` file describes the contents of our fasta file, and as mentioned before the `.fai` file is a fasta index file which allows us to find a particular nucelotide at specific genomic coordinates in the FASTA file.
 You can read more about these file formats on the [GATK website](https://gatk.broadinstitute.org/hc/en-us/articles/360035531652-FASTA-Reference-genome-format)

 ## Protein Sequences
 Amongst the files produced from running the gatk consensus scripts there should be fasta files containing the entire consensus coding sequence for g46214 and g10577 in our diploids, tetraploids, and reference.
 Now that we have the nucleotide sequences, we can translate them to get our protein sequences.
 This can be accomplished by following the steps below.